kshaffer/theory3/week4.md

 - Lead-sheet symbols above the melody.
 - Roman numerals below the bass.
 (Be sure to reflect any modal mixture or applied chords appropriately.)

 Notate the transcription in notation software (such as MuseScore, NoteFlight, Finale, Sibelius, StaffPad, or Lilypond).
 Submit your transcription as two files: the original music notation file and a PDF score (in case we cannot open your original file).
-Upload these files to the D2L Aural Skills site (instructions coming soon).
+Upload these files to the [Aural Skills 3 D2L site](https://learn.colorado.edu/d2l/home/120555) (under "Content" then "Week 5").

 For grading information on this assignment, see the [Assessments Guide](/assessments/).